How Much Does Physician Assistant (PA) School Cost?

 Federal Grants and Work Study Programs

-Federal grants don’t need to be repaid.
-Here is a list of federal grants , their program details, and the amount that can be awarded.
-PA students may be eligible for work study, as well, based on the FAFSA.
+PA students may also be eligible for work-study based on the FAFSA.
 Typically, students need to apply for these jobs, often ones at the university.
-Besides helping PA students to earn money, these jobs could be in the medical field, ones that can help them to gain valuable experience.
+Besides helping PA students to earn money, these jobs could be in the medical field, which can help students gain valuable experience.

 University Help

-Students can check to see what grants, scholarships, and/or fellowships their university offers, usually by contacting the financial aid office.
+Students can check to see what grants, scholarships, and/or fellowships their university offers by contacting the financial aid office.
 Some institutions use the FAFSA information to determine eligibility, while others have their own applications.
 Awards can range from a small grant to the amount of the full tuition.
 Check out deadlines for school-specific financial aid to meet them successfully.

 More About Grants and Fellowships